EXCLUSIVE-Regulators prepare for possible closure of VTB in Europe - sources | Business

 On Wednesday, it was excluded from the SWIFT messaging system underpinning global transactions.
 That followed U.S. sanctions last week that effectively kicked the bank out of the U.S. financial system, banned trade with Americans and froze its U.S. assets.

-In recent years, ordinary Germans and local governments have also parked their money with VTB in part because it was one of a handful of banks that didn't charge negative interest rates.
-(Additional reporting by Frank Siebelt in Frankfurt and Jan Strupczewski in Brussels; Editing by Paritosh Bansal and Edward Tobin)
+In recent years, ordinary Germans and local governments have also parked their money with VTB in part because it was one of a handful of banks that did not charge negative interest rates.
+(Additional reporting by Frank Siebelt in Frankfurt and Jan Strupczewski in Brussels; Editing by Paritosh Bansal, Edward Tobin and Jane Merriman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)